min-dles/min-dles.github.io/README.md

 # min-dles.github.io

-Resume for application to Prime Digital Academy.
+Thanks for stopping by my github!
+This repo is where I host my resume.
 To view the final product, visit:

 <https://min-dles.github.io/>